Who can participate?

 What is the preparation phase?

 The preparation phase begins on Friday, 6 February 2026 when all qualified and registered Pre-Final Round participants receive a research paper via email and through their participant account.
-During this phase, you should read and familiarize yourself with the research paper, as one of the exam problems (the research problem worth 8 points) will require you to apply concepts from this paper.
+During this phase, you should read and familiarize yourself with the research paper, as one of the exam problems (the research problem) will require you to apply concepts from this paper.
 The paper is in English, but you may use translation tools and AI to help you understand the material.

 How will I scan my handwritten answers after the exam?